 Submissions for this year’s Blue Light Books Prize are now closed.
-Stay tuned for the winning selection by our final judge, Michelle Pretorius!

 ABOUT THE PRIZE

 Because Indiana Review's offices are at the end of a long, often dark hallway in a university building, we place a lamp with a blue light bulb outside the door to let folks know we're in.
 The blue light has come to represent the open and quirky community that Indiana Review cultivates.
 When we decided to partner with Indiana University Press on a book series, it only felt right to name it Blue Light.
 We accept full-length poetry and fiction manuscripts in alternating years and host a reading series to celebrate the release of each title.
 Check out past winners on the IU Press website!

 ABOUT OUR JUDGE: MICHELLE PRETORIUS